 Vaccines and mask-wearing will continue to be a welcome benefit to stop the spread of the virus and start the healing for everyone.
-But in the meantime it’s complicated to understand and manage shifting guidelines and protocols for everyone’s collective health and safety.
+But in the meantime, it isn’t straightforward to understand and manage shifting guidelines and protocols for everyone’s collective health and safety.

-Individuals, families, groups, businesses, and organizations are realizing that short- and long-term planning during an ongoing worldwide pandemic is a new challenge.
+Individuals, families, groups, businesses, and organizations realize that short- and long-term planning during an ongoing worldwide pandemic is a new challenge.
 And a big part of that is communications – what to tell your audiences, when to tell them and how to tell them.

 As we reemerge from the pandemic, consider the following:

 - How do you tell your stakeholders about how the pandemic changed your business?